-- 1. Identify public lands, including City-owned properties that would be appropriate for affordable housing development. - 2.
-Identify privately held lands for the development of affordable and workforce housing projects. - 3.
-Promote the development of attached housing such as condominiums, town homes, and multi-story residential housing. - Develop specific regulatory incentives to encourage/require the development of workforce housing.
-Consideration should be given to creating inclusionary housing ordinances. - Include appropriate standards in the Carson City Municipal Code for permitting and construction of attached or detached accessory dwelling units that allow rental of the units. - 6.
+- Identify public lands, including City-owned properties that would be appropriate for affordable housing development. - 2.
+Identify privately held lands for the development of affordable and workforce housing projects.

+- 3. Promote the development of attached housing such as condominiums, town homes, and multi-story residential housing. - 4.
+Develop specific regulatory incentives to encourage/require the development of workforce housing.
+Consideration should be given to creating inclusionary housing ordinances. - 5.
+Include appropriate standards in the Carson City Municipal Code for permitting and construction of attached or detached accessory dwelling units that allow rental of the units. - 6.
 Implement regulatory actions that reduce housing-related costs. - 7.
 Encourage the development of new energy efficient housing and energy retrofitting for existing housing stock to lower average monthly housing costs. - 8.
 Enforce appropriate standards for safe and decent affordable housing in Carson City. - 9.
 Prohibit the use or limit the length of stay in recreational vehicle parks and motels. - 10.
 Establish permit requirements for short-term residential housing at recreational vehicle parks and local motels. - 11.
 Encourage and support efforts to create more affordable housing on a regional basis.

 The City will work with NRHA to facilitate the development of affordable housing on a property owned by the WNHC known as "Brown Street".
-Carson City also donated a single-family residential lot to a Community Housing Development Organization (CHDO), the Sierra Nevada Community Land Trust, for the development of an affordable home.
+Carson City will also donate a single-family residential lot to a Community Housing Development Organization (CHDO) for the development of an affordable home.
 It's required that the home be made available to low- to moderate-income families per HUD income limits.
-The home is currently in the preliminary stages of development.